newjersey/navigator.business.nj.gov/content/src/archived-opportunities/nj-ignite.md

 **Benefits:** Benefits for Renters: Rent support grants.
 Benefits for Collaborative Workspaces: A tenant attraction tool.

-**Eligibility:** Renters can be early-stage technology and life science companies in New Jersey with 10 or fewer employees and less than $1 million in trailing 12 months gross sales from the date of application submission.
+**Eligibility:** Renters can be early-stage technology and life science companies in New Jersey with 10 or fewer employees and less than $1M in trailing 12 months gross sales from the date of application submission.
 Collaborative workplaces can be entities with a minimum of 5 unique paying tenants over the last 2 years.
 Renters and collaborative workplaces must apply together.